 See Column Details Panel.

-Cloud Dataprep uses a special set of computations to identify values that it designates as outliers.
+Cloud Dataprep by TRIFACTA uses a special set of computations to identify values that it designates as outliers.

 For more information on these computations and other calculations in the Column Details panel, see Column Statistics Reference.